sara-nl/surfsara-useradmin/README.md

 - *Allowed operations*: use, manage, admin, create
 - *Zone:* All

+### Configuration

+Some configuration is required for remote authentication to function correctly:

+- Enable remote authentication: In `/etc/one/sunstone-server.conf` configure `:auth: remote`
+- Show password column in admin view: In `/etc/one/sunstone-views/admin.yaml` under `tabs.users_tab.table_columns` enable column 5 (Password)
+- Disable password management: For all files in `/etc/one/sunstone-views/` make sure `User.update_password` and `Settings.change_password` are set to false

 ### Core Changes

 Two small patches need to be done in OpenNebula Sunstone.
 In non-production environments these are provisioned with ansible.
 See: `servers/roles/opennebula/tasks/one_patches.yml`.
 Production requires these same modifications in: